oppia/oppia-android/wiki/Android-Lint-Check.md

 - **Ensures Best Practices:**
   It enforces Android development best practices and helps maintain consistent code quality across the project.
 - **Improves App Performance:**
-  By identifying performance issues, unused resources, and inefficient code patterns, Lint helps optimize your app's performance.
+  By identifying performance issues, unused resources, and inefficient code patterns, Lint helps optimize the app's performance.
 - **Enhances Accessibility:**
-  Lint can identify accessibility issues, ensuring your app is usable by people with disabilities.
+  Lint can identify accessibility issues, ensuring the app is usable by people with disabilities.
 - **Maintains Security:**
   It detects potential security vulnerabilities and helps maintain secure coding practices.
 - **Supports Internationalization:**
-  Lint helps ensure your app is properly prepared for localization by identifying hardcoded strings and other internationalization issues.
+  Lint helps ensure the app is properly prepared for localization by identifying hardcoded strings and other internationalization issues.

 # How to use the Android Lint tool?

-The Oppia Android Lint Analysis Tool can be used through the command line interface to analyze your codebase and generate comprehensive reports.
+The Oppia Android Lint Analysis Script can be used through the command line interface to analyze the codebase and generate comprehensive reports.
+The reports for the script can also be analyzed through static checks CI workflow.

 ## Command Line Interface (CLI)